MathPhysSim/PINNs_LNNs_HNNs/README.md

 # PINNs_LNNs_HNNs
+## The beauty of invariants in Scientific ML
 **Created by Imola and Simon for the RL coffee**

 Welcome to our **PINNs_LNNs_HNNs** repository—an open space for sharing ideas, insights, and experiments related to: